konradsic/weatherly/docs/source/quickstart.rst

     client = weatherly.WeatherAPIClient(api_key="your-api-key")

 .. note::
     You need to create a application on WeatherAPI.com to use this module.
-To get an api key, head to `WeatherAPI.com <https://weatherapi.com/>`_, click singup and create an account\n
+To get an api key, head to `WeatherAPI.com <https://weatherapi.com/>`_, click singup and create an account

     After creating an account, head to https://www.weatherapi.com/my/ and copy you API key.